Duration |

 Learning Objectives 3.4

-• Present the general principles of management that include practical strategies to facilitate resolution of vocal symptoms, and generalisation beyond the clinical setting
+- Present the general principles of management that include practical strategies to facilitate the resolution of vocal symptoms, and generalisation beyond the clinical setting

 Speech Language Pathologist